Dickinson, North Dakota: Transportation

 Intercity bus service to the city is provided by Jefferson Lines.
 Local dial-a-ride transit is provided by Dickinson Public Transit for a $4 fare.
 Hours of operation are from 6:00am–6:00pm Monday-Saturday, and 9:00am–6:00pm on Sunday.

+Dickinson is located at the intersection of ND 22 and Interstate 94, about 20 miles east of US 85.
+It is located around 30 miles east of Medora and Theodore Roosevelt National Park.

-Dickinson Airport has flights to Denver via UA.
+Dickinson Theodore Roosevelt Regional Airport has flights to Denver via United Airlines.